Frank M. Canton: Early life

-Josiah Horner was born on September 15, 1849, in Harrison Township, Henry County, Indiana and drifted into Texas working as a cowboy.
+Josiah Horner was born on September 15, 1849, in Harrison Township, Henry County, Indiana (Canton in his own autobiography, "Frontier Trails" though admitted he was born in Virginia, about 15 miles from Richmond and drifted into Texas working as a cowboy.
 In 1871, he started robbing banks and rustling cattle, which at the time was a capital offense.
 On October 10, 1874, Horner got into a gunfight with some Buffalo Soldiers, killing one and wounding the other.
 In 1877, he was arrested for robbing a bank in Comanche, Texas.
 He escaped from Texas Ranger custody and fled to Ogallala, Nebraska, and took up ranching under the alias Frank M. Canton.